Optional: October 5th Presentation Day

 If you want to dive even deeper into permaculture and Earth-based living, check out our Permaculture Design Certificate Immersion too.
 It’s spread out over 9 months (1 long-weekend/month), instead of an intensive 12 days.

 This class is appropriate for those interested in pursuing a career in permaculture design, as well as those who want to learn how to apply Earth-inspired philosophies in their own lives.
 All students will cultivate a deep engagement with the natural and human systems of which they are an integral part.
 You’ll learn how to compost and grow organic food and the basics of gardening, homesteading, living off the grid and urban homesteading.

-You will learn to integrate a whole-systems approach to human lives and landscapes:
+You will learn to integrate a whole-systems approach to your life and landscapes:

-Our whole systems approach in this Permaculture Design Course will dramatically revolutionize how you view and relate to Earth and your everyday life.
+Our whole systems approach in .
 This class empowers students to become effective ecological designers, using the tools and knowledge needed to integrate permaculture into every landscape.
 We follow the PINA curriculum, adding more time to aspects that we find especially compelling and putting some extra emphasis on design for the South.
 You’ll learn the permaculture principles and how they can be applied in designing a sustainable landscape.
 We’ll cover: